 ALOT.
-Roman Polanski wrote the book, but the creators did not use the discovery that Rosemary was having a baby with Satan as the surprise twist.
+Roman Polanski wrote the book on Satan’s love child, but the creators of the movie did not use the discovery that Rosemary was having a baby with Satan as the surprise twist.
 Just from the movie ads, anyone could tell that there’s something obviously sinister about Rosemary’s’ baby.
 Instead, they used hopelessness and mystery as the true fear factors.

 Rosemary goes through her pregnancy piecing together the clues.
 Her pregnancy is drastically out of whack.
 She’s craving raw liver, dropping weight, and constantly in excruciating pain.
-It helps that makeup did a great job of producing the darkest under eye circles ever on Mia Farrow.
+It helps that makeup did a great job of producing the darkest under eye circles known to man on Mia Farrow.
 She looks like a woman who has lost a lot of blood and is in need of vitamins.

 Now that we know what’s going on, we can no longer fear it.
 We understand what’s in front of Rosemary.
-From then on, what really creeps us out is that everywhere she turns, the people surrounding her, seem to be part of this cult.
+From then on, what really creeps us out is that the people surrounding her seem to be part of this cult.
 Everyone.

 Now, what do you do when everyone around you is a part of a satanic cult?

-You scream.
+You scream?
 No, you fight to protect your unborn child.
-That’s where the fear lies.
 When you realize Rosemary has no where to hide and no one to trust.